iPherian/manual-connections/README.md

+# Fork Description

+This is a fork of the pia manual connections script.

 # Manual PIA VPN Connections

 This repository contains documentation on how to create native WireGuard and OpenVPN connections to our __NextGen network__, and also on how to enable Port Forwarding in case you require this feature.
 You will find a lot of information below.
 However if you prefer quick test, here is the __TL/DR__: